erfanhabibipanah/erfanhabibipanah/README.md

 ### About me
-I’m a Front-end developer.
-I'm fluent in JavaScript, React.js, Next.js and I’m passionate about learning TypeScript, GraphQL, and Node.js. for more details you can see [my portfolio website](https://www.erfanhabibipanah.dev/).
+I’m a developer.
+I'm fluent in JavaScript, React.js, Next.js and I’m passionate about learning TypeScript, GraphQL, and Node.js.

 <br/>

 ## Rapidfire
-- 🔭 I’m currently looking for a job.

 - 🌱 I’m currently improving my skills in React.js and Next.js.